uwetom/media-production-worksheets/wk17-unity-ar-introduction/index.md

 - Save the template scene with a new name in the scenes folder ("tracked_image_scene")
 - Delete the cube from the scene

-The following video shows you how to add an image manager to your scene and tell which image you want to track
+### Tracked image manager

+The tracked image manager component manages all the images we want to track.

 <iframe src="https://uwe.cloud.panopto.eu/Panopto/Pages/Embed.aspx?id=81aacb95-ecc8-475e-bd26-b21e00aef8e9&autoplay=false&offerviewer=true&showtitle=false&showbrand=false&captions=false&interactivity=all" height="405" width="720" style="border: 1px solid #464646;" allowfullscreen allow="autoplay" aria-label="Panopto Embedded Video Player" aria-description="unity_ add tracked image manager" ></iframe>

+### Instantiate a prefab

 Now we can create a script to instantiate our prefab on the image.